design & development process

 When booking a web-design project with me, you start with a detailed "project kickstarter" questionnaire.
 The detailed questions are defined to help both of us (you and me) to get a good understanding of your existing business and target audience, and your business goals and reasoning behind building a new site.

 Often, I also ask you follow-up questions (via email or Skype) to learn even more about your needs, to set expectations and to define roles (if more people are involved, like business partners, outside designers or copywriters, etc.).

 I then do an internal evaluation of you and your project request to see if we're a good fit.
 I don't take this lightly, I don't want to risk delivering a solution that isn't right for you or that goes outside of my skill set, or when I sense we wouldn't have a real collaboration.

-If we're a good fit, I send you the project quote (along with a link to my FAQ page) and answer any follow-up questions you might have.
+If we're a good fit, I send you the project quote (along with links to some of my relevant pages) and answer any follow-up questions you might have.

 When you're ready to get started, we clearly define the goals of the project, and we handle the project deposit.
 There are no extra fees along the way, everything is discussed up front so you can properly manage your budget ahead of time.